 According to the American Medical Association (AMA), although the percentage of those choosing the DO route is rising, the overwhelming majority – or ~75% – of all medical students ultimately decide to pursue an MD.

-While the decision is highly personal, there are several factors that often play a vital role in the final call.
+While the decision to choose between an MD or DO degree is highly personal, there are several factors that often play a vital role in the final call.
 These may include: reputation, salary potential, degree of specialization, residency opportunities, and the prospect of professional opportunities abroad.

 How are the MD and DO similar?
 In the United States, both MDs and DOs undergo rigorous study in the field of medicine, receive licensing credentials from the same licensing boards, are required to meet the same standards for practicing medicine, and are eligible to practice in all 50 States.
 It should be noted that while the DO degree is now recognized in 44 countries abroad, including Canada, as the equivalent of the MD, the degree itself is only offered in the United States, according to the American Association of Colleges of Osteopathic Medicine (aacom).
 DOs should also not be confused with osteopaths (the term used for foreign-trained practitioners who practice osteopathic manipulation) who are not licensed physicians, according to the aacom.

 How are MDs and DOs different?
-The most prevalent difference is philosophy of care.
+So what's the difference between MD and DO degrees?
+The most prevalent difference between a DO vs MD degree is philosophy of care.
 MDs practice an allopathic approach to care, and DOs take an osteopathic approach.
 An allopathic physician focuses on contemporary, research-based medicine, and often uses medications or surgery to treat and manage symptoms, while an osteopathic doctor focuses on the whole body, with DOs often focusing on preventive care.

 This is not to say that MDs cannot, or do not, take a whole body approach.
 On the contrary, over the last decade there has been a shift in focus to more holistic approaches to care within many allopathic medical schools, as noted by Steven E. Barkan in his book, Health, Illness, and Society, Second Edition.